bitwebs/typings/README.md

-# hyper-typings
+# @web4/typings
-Typescript definitions for the Hypercore and Hyperswarm ecosystem.
+Typescript definitions for the Unichain and Bitswarm ecosystem.